chrisnoonan98675/site/xl-deploy/how-to/set-up-kerberos-for-a-winrm-connection.markdown

 * Solaris: `/etc/krb5/krb5.conf`
 * Windows: `C:\Windows\krb5.ini`

 Alternatively, place the file somewhere else and edit the `server.sh` or `server.cmd` startup script and add the following Java system property to the command line: `-Djava.security.krb5.conf=/path/to/krb5.conf`.
 Replace the path with the location of the file you just created.

 See [the Kerberos V5 System Administrator's Guide at MIT](http://web.mit.edu/kerberos/krb5-1.10/krb5-1.10.6/doc/krb5-admin.html#krb5_002econf) for more information on the `krb5.conf` format.

+### Generating the Kerberos configuration file

+It's not always easy to determine the right Windows domain name and the hostnames of all domain controllers.
+You can generate the configuration by copying the PowerShell script [generate-krb5-conf.ps1](sample-scripts/generate-krb5-conf.ps1) to a Windows machine in the target domain and then running it with the following command:

+    powershell -f generate-krb5-conf.ps1

 ## Kerberos configuration for the remote host